Grace's Guide To British Industrial History

 Note: This is a sub-section of the English Electric Co

-Water turbine manufacture was undertaken at Willans Works Rugby, until transferred in the 1950s to a new fabrication and heavy machine shop at Netherton, Liverpool.
+Water turbine manufacture was undertaken at Willans Works Rugby, and at Stafford, until transferred in the 1950s to a new fabrication and heavy machine shop at Netherton, Liverpool.
 Netherton Works closed c.1970 as part of the rationalisation following the merger with AEI.
 Some of the staff were transferred to the EE-AEI works at Trafford Park.
 Some of the machine tools were also transferred, with a view to continuing the manufacture of water turbines and other heavy engineering products at Trafford Park.

 1927 GOVERNING OF HYDRO-ELECTRIC PLANT.